Limit Theorems for step reinforced random walks with regularly varying memory: Step Reinforced Random Walk with Regularly Varying Memory

-the covariance kernel of the RVSRRW scaled by $\sigma_n$ in the critical regime with unbounded $\{v_n\}$.
-Thus, there is continuity from left at $p=p_c$, for a fixed memory sequence $\{\mu_n\}$, of the limiting covariance kernel obtained when the RVSRRW process is scaled by $\sigma_n$.
-Needless to say that a similar observation also holds for the limiting variance $v^2$ in~\eqref{eq: lt v}:
+the covariance kernel of the limiting process in the critical regime, if the memory sequence $\{\mu_n\}$ further corresponds to unbounded $\{v_n\}$.
+Thus, for a fixed memory sequence $\{\mu_n\}$ with unbounded $\{v_n\}$, there is continuity from left at $p=p_c$ of the limiting covariance kernel obtained, when the SRRW-RVM process is scaled by $\sigma_n$.
+Needless to say that a similar observation also holds for the limiting variance $\varsigma^2$ in~\eqref{eq: lt v}: